Itiviti/gradle-dotnet-plugin/README.md

     // Log verbosity of dotnet command
     verbosity = 'Normal'

+    // Stop builds if pre-release is detected, can be used when building release build, default is false preReleaseCheck = false

     restore {
         // Specifies to not cache packages and HTTP requests. noCache = false